G-Hong/G-Hong/README.md

 ## 🌱 Future Goals

-My journey aims to blend technical expertise with entrepreneurial vision.
-After pursuing advanced education in MLOps, reinforcement learning, and robotics systems, I plan to gain 2-3 years of industry experience before launching a venture focused on intelligent autonomous systems.
+My career path focuses on developing deep technical expertise in AI systems.
+After pursuing advanced education in MLOps, reinforcement learning, and robotics systems, I aim to grow within innovative organizations where I can contribute to cutting-edge AI development while continuously expanding my skills.

-I believe the future of AI lies in creating systems that liberate people from unproductive work while generating sustainable value.
-My goal is to develop AI architectures that combine robust operational reliability with genuinely intelligent decision-making – building technology that augments human capability rather than simply automating existing processes.
+I believe AI's future lies in creating systems that augment human capabilities and generate sustainable value.
+My long-term goal is to help develop AI architectures that combine robust operational reliability with intelligent decision-making, whether as part of an established organization or eventually applying this expertise to solve meaningful problems through new ventures.

 ---